jcarnegie/bg-client/README.md

-x - Modal css loads only after first modal renders x - After logout, login modal needs to work x - Update inventory categories render
-- Any updates for Sandbox
+x - Modal css loads only after first modal renders x - After logout, login modal needs to work x - Update inventory categories render x - Any updates for Sandbox
 - Browser History
 - Implement "Back to Game" button on inventory page
+- Modal initial load style

-- Buy Plat modal needs to work
+? - Buy Plat modal needs to work

 Updates
 - Merge other changes from master, if any